soubh1k/internship-application-systems/README.md

 `sudo ./ping cloudflare.com`

-This applcation handles SIGINT interrupts to show statistics and gracefully close connections.
+This application handles SIGINT interrupts to show statistics and gracefully close connections.

 All time is shown as Wall Clock time.